 In cases of very large departments, like Medicine, it is acceptable to submit applications from more than one division.
 Just check with us before you proceed.
 The explanation should be included in the letter from the division head.

-You will be notified immediately that your email-submitted application was received.
-(Allow extra time over the weekend and on deadline day before you panic.)
-For the mailed/couriered hard copy, you will only hear from us if it does not arrive within a reasonable time.
+You will be notified within 24 hours that your email-submitted application was received.
+(Allow extra time over the weekend and on the deadline day) For the mailed/couriered hard copy, you will only be notified if it does not arrive within a reasonable time.